BlueSCSI/BlueSCSI-v2/README.md

 Button 1 is connected between `PE5` and `GND`, and button 2 is connected between `PE6` and `GND`.
 Pin locations are also shown in [this image](docs/ZuluSCSI_v1_1_buttons.jpg).

-On red RP2040-based ZuluSCSI models, buttons are connected to the I2C pins.
+On red RP2040/RP2350 Blaster-based ZuluSCSI models, buttons are connected to the I2C pins.

 Button 1 is connected between `SDA` and `GND` and button 2 is connected between `SCL` and `GND`.
 On full-size models, the pins are available on expansion header J303 ([image](docs/ZuluSCSI_RP2040_buttons.jpg)).